Tour of Mont Blanc: complete guide to properly prepare your hike

 Recommended equipment list (refuges, no bivouac)

-• Backpack 35–45 L + rain cover
+• 35–45 L backpack + rain cover

 • Waterproof jacket (membrane) + light fleece or compact down jacket